tudelft3d/website/education/msctopics/index.md

 **Contact:** [Stelios Vitalis](mailto:s.vitalis@tudelft.nl)

-## Handling massive 3Di datasets in 3D City Database
+## Handling massive 3Di datasets in 3D city database

 The project is about exploring 3DcityDB for managing massive input and output data for [3Di](http://www.3di.nu).
 3Di Water management is a web based application for detailed hydraulic computations using high resolution datasets.